Suicidal Ideation

 • Goals and dreams

-If you're struggling to determine a client's protective factors, try asking open-ended questions to help them reflect on the positive, supportive aspects in their life, such as:
+If you're struggling to determine a client's protective factors, try asking open-ended questions to help them reflect on the positive, supportive aspects of their life, such as:

 • In the past, when you have thought about ending your life, what has prevented you from doing so?